 What’s With The Spelling?

-Since Scotch used to be of poor quality, the Irish wanted to draw some distinction between the two varieties when they first started exporting their product to the US.
+Historically, Scotch whisky used to be of poorer quality than its Irish counterparts.
+The Irish wanted to draw some distinction between the two varieties when they first started exporting their product to the US.
 And so, an extra “e” was added to help folks to differentiate between the two.

 Behold The Revival